ngageoint/hootenanny/README.md

 Additional feature types can be made conflatable using Hootenanny's pluggable conflation architecture.
 See the Hootenanny Developer Guide for details.

 # Feature Summary
-In addition to conflating maps, Hootenanny can also:
+In addition to conflating maps together, Hootenanny can also:
 * Add missing type tags to features
 * Align two maps with each other
-* Apply pluggable data transformation operations to a map
+* Apply data transformation operations to a map
 * Calculate the geospatial extent of a map
 * Clean map data
-* Combine maps together
 * Compare maps with each other
 * Compute bounding tiles based on node density
 * Convert maps between different geodata formats (see Supported Data Formats section below)